daFRAKKINpope/publish_obsidian/floor_prep.md

 - [ ] Excess clothes packed.

 ### James' Bathroom
-- [ ] Closet cleaned out
+- [ ] Closet cleaned out & packed.
-- [ ] Everything inside the sink cabinet can stay
+- [ ] Everything inside the sink cabinet can stay.
 - [ ] Sink top & toilet top must be cleaned off of decorative items, only items that are used every day should remain.
 - [ ] Makeup table cleaned off, although we can store it with everything that's in there already.
 ### Livingroom Closet
 - [ ] All items packed.
 ### Laundry Room
-- [ ] Bev Fridge cleaned out
+- [ ] Bev Fridge cleaned out.
-- [ ] Bev Pantry cleaned out & food stored, planned for in the meal plan or donated
+- [ ] Bev Pantry cleaned out & food stored, planned for in the meal plan or donated.
 - [ ] Bev freezer unloaded and moved to the workshop for temporary cold food storage.

 ### Master Bedroom
 - [ ] Decorative items off furniture.
 - [ ] Decorative items off walls.
 - [ ] Decorative items off floors.
-- [ ] Drawers cleaned out and/or out of dressers
+- [ ] Drawers cleaned out and/or out of dressers.
 - [ ] All clothes not used in the packed bag stored.
-- [ ] All other items in the closet stored
+- [ ] All other items in the closet stored.
-- [ ] Blankets stored
+- [ ] Blankets stored.
 - [ ] Remove fixed blanket bookcase - Travis Only

-### Bathroom
+### Master Bathroom
 - [ ] Decorative items off furniture.
 - [ ] Decorative items off walls.
 - [ ] Decorative items off floors.